FOREX-Dollar heads for biggest weekly gain since February

-LONDON/SINGAPORE, May 12 (Reuters) - The U.S. dollar edged higher on Friday and was heading for its biggest weekly gain since February.
+LONDON, May 12 (Reuters) - The U.S. dollar was little changed on Friday but was heading for its biggest weekly gain since February.

 The euro EUR=EBS was down marginally against the dollar at $1.091, after falling to its lowest since April 11 the previous day at $1.09.